Frankie Beverly: Style

-Beverly's onstage attire (all-white custom-designed and made casual clothing, including slacks, a long-sleeved shirt, and a baseball cap) became his signature dress style over the years.
+Beverly's onstage attire (all white custom-designed and made casual clothing including slacks, a long-sleeved shirt, and a baseball cap) became his signature dress style over the years.
 It was a tradition for the audience to wear all white to the concerts in honor of the group.

-His son, Anthony, who toured as a drummer with Maze, along with his former wife, entertainment attorney Heather Beverly, organized a tribute album to Anthony's father called 'Silky Soul Music: An All-Star Tribute to Maze Featuring Frankie Beverly' in 2009, together founding the record label Brantera, as an homage to the work of Maze.
-Mary J. Blige, Kenneth Brian Edmonds (Babyface), and Mint Condition were among the artists taking part in the album.
+His son, Anthony, who toured as a drummer with Maze, along with his former wife, entertainment attorney Heather Beverly, organized a tribute album to Anthony's father called 'Silky Soul Music: An All-Star Tribute to Maze Featuring Frankie Beverly' in 2009.
+They founded the Brantera, a record label, as an homage to Maze's music.
+Mary J. Blige, Kenneth Brian Edmonds (Babyface), and Mint Condition were among the artists taking part in performing on the album.

 Death

-Beverly died on September 10, 2024, at the age of 77.
+Frankie Beverly died on September 10, 2024, at the age of 77.

 Honors

 In 2006, Beverly received the Rhythm and Blues Foundation Pioneer Award.

-At the BET Awards 2012, Beverly received a Lifetime Achievement Award.

-On February 25, 2024, Beverly received a TV One Urban One Honors Living Legend Award.

-On March 14, 2024, Beverly received the NAACP Image Awards Lifetime Achievement Award.

-On May 18, 2024, Philadelphia City Council named the Germantown street that Beverly grew up in his honor.
+At the BET Awards 2012, he received a Lifetime Achievement Award.
+On February 25, 2024, he received a TV One Urban One Honors Living Legend Award.
+On March 14, 2024, he received the NAACP Image Awards Lifetime Achievement Award.
+On May 18, 2024, Philadelphia City Council named the street in Germantown, Philadelphia on which Beverly grew up in his honor.

-On October 6, 2024, inducted to the National Rhythm & Blues Hall of Fame.
+On October 6, 2024, he was inducted into the National Rhythm & Blues Hall of Fame.
+On February 1, 2025, Beverly received the Grammy Lifetime Achievement Award joining other recipients including Prince, the Clash, Frankie Valli, Taj Mahal, and Roxanne Shante.